htcondor/htcondor/docs/admin-manual/security.rst

 condor@mydomain are also allowed access.
 This is done so local authentication can be done using another method such as FS.

+If there is no pool password available on Linux, the *condor_collector* will automatically generate one.
+This is meant to ease the configuration of freshly-installed clusters; for ``POOL`` authentication, the HTCondor administrator only needs to copy this file to each host in the cluster.

 Example Security Configuration Using Pool Password
 """"""""""""""""""""""""""""""""""""""""""""""""""